 Family domestic violence tenancy laws review

-Public consultation is currently underway as part of a review of the family domestic violence provisions included in:
+Public consultation is now closed.
+It makes up part of a review of the family domestic violence provisions included in:

 - Division 2A of the Residential Tenancies Act 1987 (WA); and

 - Division 3A and Division 4A of the Residential Parks (Long-stay Tenants) Act 2006 (WA).

 We refer to these provisions as family domestic violence (FDV) tenancy laws.

 Your feedback will help us to understand how the FDV tenancy laws are operating and identify whether any changes are needed.
 A review report is due to be tabled in the Parliament in the first half of 2023.